thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

         On-board you will find a small marine BBQ, large eskys (ice supplied), Fusion Marine sound system with speakers inside and out, bluetooth connectivity and premium Spotify provided and marine toilet.

-        The front of the boat is extremely popular with guests, offering a trampoline-style area perfect for lazing in the sun whilst listening to the sounds of your favourite Christmas songs streaming through our Fusion sound system.
+        The front of the boat is extremely popular with guests, offering a trampoline-style area perfect for lazing in the sun whilst listening to the sounds of your favourite Christmas songs streaming through our sound system.
       title: Our boats are ideal for parties
     - dropdownContent: >-
         The shallow draft make the vessel perfect for pulling up onto a beach at